julsebeng/multiple-enciphering-tool/README.md

 java lb_app enc -i input.txt -f -o out.txt test.cyph
 ```

-Should output a lengthy amount of code to the file `out.txt`.
+Should output a lengthy amount of code to the file `out.txt`. `out.txt` does not need to exist prior to running the command.
 The output should match that of the provided `output2.txt`.